2bitninja/Tenable-Utility/README.md

       This script helps you manage user
      accounts in Tenable.sc and Nessus.

 Tenable.sc:      Not installed (or version number)
-Nessus:       Not installed (or version number)
+Nessus:          Not installed (or version number) Nessus Agent:	 Not installed (or version number)
+NNM:		     Not installed (or version number)
+LCE              Not installed (or version number)
 ```

 ### Tenable.sc User Management